uber-archive/vis-academy/src/docs/building-a-geospatial-app/6-linking-it-all.md

 And in our deckgl-overlay.js file, let's make these changes:

-We're creting filteredData which is only the datapoints which correspond to the time slot highlighted or selected on the bar chart, and we're replacing data by filtered data in the layers.
+We're creating a new filteredData variable, which is only the datapoints that correspond to the time slot highlighted or selected on the bar chart, and we're replacing data by filtered data in the layers.

 ```js
 const filteredData = this.props.hour === null